-At December 31, 2020 and 2019, we had unrecognized tax benefits of approximately \$3.1 million and \$4.3 million, respectively, including interest and penalties.
-We have elected to classify interest and penalties as components of tax expense.
-Interest and penalties were immaterial for the year ended December 31, 2020.
-Interest and penalties were \$0.2 million and \$0.5 million for the years ended December 31, 2019 and 2018, respectively.
+At December 31, 2021 and 2020, we had unrecognized tax benefits of approximately \$3.0 million and \$3.1 million, respectively, including interest and penalties.
+In accordance with accounting guidance, we have elected to classify interest and penalties as components of tax expense.
+Interest and penalties were immaterial for the year ended December 31, 2021 and 2020.
+Interest and penalties were \$0.2 million for the year ended December 31, 2019.
 Interest and penalties are included in the unrecognized tax benefits.